 What Impacts Your Factor Rate?

-- Business tax returns: Consistent, stable income reports on your business taxes are another form of cash flow proof that a bank or alternative lender may ask for when you apply.
+- Business tax returns: Consistent, stable income reports on your business taxes are another form of cash flow proof that a bank or an alternative lender may ask for when you apply.

-Keep in mind determining the factor rate depends on the lender.
+Keep in mind, determining the factor rate depends on the lender.
 Banks and alternative lenders have their own approaches to evaluating applications.
 Once you learn what your factor rate is, you’ll be able to compare the full borrowing cost with other offers you receive.

 Why Consider Factor Rate Financing?

-You might be wondering why you’d consider factor rate vs. interest rate financing.
 Funding products with factor rate terms often appeal to business owners with low credit scores who are looking for fast access to cash.
 Many times, online lenders are able to fund you the same day you apply.

-Remember, factor rate financing is typically seen with short-term financing, such as accounts receivable financing and merchant cash advances.
 In most of these cases, there are no restrictions on how you can use your funds.

 You might consider factor rate financing to get money for the following: